Samgeorge2003/-Conditional-Variational-Autoencoder-CVAE-/README.md

 few examples of each class to get a sense of the data.
 3. Data Splitting: Split the dataset into training, validation, and test sets.

-Part 2: CVAE Model Implementation (40 points)
+Part 2: CVAE Model Implementation
-Encoder Implementation: Implement the CVAE encoder network.
-The encoder should take both the input data and the one-hot encoded conditional information as input.
-The output of the encoder should be the mean (z_mean) and log variance (z_log_var) of the latent distribution.
+1. Encoder Implementation: Implement the encoder network.
+The encoder should take an image as input and output the mean (z_mean) and log variance (z_log_var) of the latent distribution.
 Your encoder should be a class that inherits from the appropriate base class of your chosen framework (tf.keras.Model or torch.nn.Module, for example).
+Consider the use of convolutional layers for image processing.
-2. Decoder Implementation: Implement the CVAE decoder network.
-The decoder should take a sample from the latent space and the one-hot encoded conditional information as input.
-The output of the decoder should be the reconstructed data point.
+2. Decoder Implementation: Implement the decoder network.
+The decoder should take a sample from the latent space as input and output the reconstructed image.
 Like the encoder, your decoder should be a class.
+The decoder should reverse the layers and operation performed at the encoder.
+If the encoder uses CNN, the decoder must use Conv2DTranspose to generate a full image again.
 3. Reparameterization Layer: Implement a custom layer (or function, depending on your framework) to perform the reparameterization trick.
 This layer should take z_mean and z_log_var as input and output a sample from the latent space.
-4. CVAE Model Class: Create a CVAE class that encapsulates the encoder, decoder, and reparameterization layer.
-The CVAE class should have a method to perform the encoding, sampling, and decoding steps.
+4. VAE Model Class: Create a VAE class that encapsulates the encoder, decoder, and reparameterization layer.
+The VAE class should have a method to perform the encoding, sampling, and decoding steps.
 It also should inherit from the base model class of your chosen framework.